zigchg/billion-word-imputation/README.md

 pip install stanfordcorenlp
 ## Standford CoreNLP
 https://stanfordnlp.github.io/CoreNLP/
+## word2word.json file
+It is too large to be included in Git.
+I will set up a download link later.

 # Parameters
 In the name of predict output file, the four numbers represents: